APLMOOC/APLMOOC/docs/course/ch3/bonus.md

 ```

 Notes are labelled using the seven letters A through G,  with sharps (♯) and flats (♭) to signify the notes in-between by raising or lowering pitch, with redundancy.
 There are eight letters from A through G back to A, justifying the use of the word "octave".
 Starting from C, the twelve notes are C, C♯ or D♭, D, D♯ or E♭, E, F, F♯ or G♭, G, G♯ or A♭, A, A♯ or B♭, and B.

 A musical scale is a certain selection of these notes, usually spanning an octave.
 In our case, we will restrict ourselves to using the C major scale, the notes C, D, E, F, G, A, B. The notes of a major scale are usually referred to using an ordinal number from 1st through 7th, or by roman numerals I, II, III, IV, V, VI, VII.

-A musical scale is a certain selection of these notes, usually spanning an octave.
-In our case, we will restrict ourselves to using the C major scale, the notes C, D, E, F, G, A, B. The notes of a major scale are usually referred to using an ordinal number from 1st through 7th, or by roman numerals I, II, III, IV, V, VI, VII.